 This section includes a few things to avoid which may be causing your bearded dragon some accidental stress.

 In some cases, you may not even know you’re doing this!

-But by being educated and aware, you will avoid making your pet worried and stress about its environment.
+But by being educated and aware, you will avoid making your pet worried and stressed about its environment.

-Don’t approach from behind the head – Bearded dragons have a “third eye” on the top of their head, it senses changes in light and dark.
+Don’t approach from behind the head – Bearded dragons have a “third eye” on the top of their head to sense changes in light and dark.

 It doesn’t see shapes, but it does sense when a shadow is approaching.

 When you go to pick it up by the body and your hand approaches from behind the head, it may panic and think it’s under attack.

 The third eye is fascinating, so here’s our article going into detail on the bearded dragon’s third eye.